About Advicenow's projects and services

 8. The information must be free of charge.

 9. Where there are charges for services provided via the website they must be separate from the information.
 And the charges must be set out clearly, before the service can be accessed.

 Find out more here about how Top picks works.

 About Advicenow guides

-You can help us by making a donation.
-Just text the code: ADVN22 £3 (or any amount between £1-10) to 70070 to donate to us.
-If you can’t afford to make a donation you could help in other ways – by writing to your MP to ask them to support our work, or by telling your friends about us.
-If you are a Facebook, Twitter or LinkedIn user you could share the guide you liked on your wall (there is a button at the bottom of the page in every guide).
+If you can’t afford to make a donation you could help in other ways – by writing to your MP to ask them to support our work, or by telling your friends, or sharing the guide you liked via social media.

 Advicenow guides provide an attractive and readable introduction to common legal problems.
 We aim to provide practical help - not just explaining the law, but also explaining the processes you can use to help resolve your problem.
 We use real-life stories and top tips from people who have been through it to get our message across.
 Above all, we aim to produce good, accurate writing that provides you with the information you need.